Revision 22-3; Effective Sept. 9, 2022

 1210.1 Texas Administrative Code Medical Necessity Determination Requirements

-Medical necessity (MN) is the prerequisite for participation in the Medically Dependent Children Program (MDCP).
-An individual, applicant or member must meet the following criteria as stated in Title 26 of the Texas Administrative Code at Section 554.2401 to meet the MN criteria for participation in MDCP.
+Medical necessity (MN) is the prerequisite to participate in the Medically Dependent Children Program (MDCP).
+An individual, applicant or member must meet the following criteria stated in Title 26 of the Texas Administrative Code at Section 554.2401 to meet the MN criteria for participation in MDCP.
 MN exists when an individual, applicant or member meets the conditions described below:

 - The person must demonstrate a medical condition that:

-- is sufficiently serious that the person's needs exceed the routine care which may be given by an untrained person; and
+- is serious enough that the person's needs exceed the routine care which may be given by an untrained person; and

 - The person must require medical or nursing services that: